By Request: To Sabbath or not to Sabbath? Pt. 2

 THAT is an important point!

-The final thing we learned about the Sabbath is that the original command did not require and in fact had NOTHING TO DO with gathering together on a certain day to fellowship and hear the Word of God taught.
+The final thing we learned about The Sabbath is that the original command did not require and in fact had NOTHING to do with gathering together on a certain day to fellowship and hear the Word of God taught.
 Such was a late development probably around the same time the Jews created the synagogue.
 It WAS however a practice which both Jesus and Paul and the early church always observed.

-So then we moved our attention over to the New Testament and discovered that while all the other 10 commandments enjoy a favorable mention in the doctrine of the church and the letters to them, this command of the Sabbath is never DIRECTLY mentioned, though it IS INDIRECTLY mentioned by both Paul, James and the apostles and elders in Jerusalem
+So then we moved our attention over to the New Testament and discovered that while all the other 10 commandments enjoy a favorable mention in the doctrine of the church and the letters to them, this command of The Sabbath is never DIRECTLY mentioned, though it is INDIRECTLY mentioned by both Paul, James and the apostles and elders in Jerusalem

 Paul in Romans 13:8-10,